TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 ```

 To load sorting results from SpikeInterface spike sorting that you create with your own code or the respective package GUI's OUTSIDE of Neuromod, you need to save the results as .npy files for example with the export_to_phy function (like the native Kilosort output) and you additionally need to save a SpikePositions.mat file saving the spike locations from the SpikeInterface analyzer object of your sorting.
 Here is an example code how to get this information in SpikeInterface:

+If you install Kilosort in your SpikeInterface environment and the error occurs: invalid literal for int() with base 10: 'KMeans is known to have a memory leak on Windows with MKL', follow these instructions to change your environmental variables in windows: https://stackoverflow.com/questions/69596239/how-to-avoid-memory-leak-when-dealing-with-kmeans-for-example-in-this-code-i-am

 ```python
 compute_dict = {